ceeepath/terraform-beginner-bootcamp-2023/README.md

 - **Terraform Plan** is a Terraform command that examines your configuration and infrastructure to predict the changes that will occur when you apply your Terraform code.
 It provides a detailed report on what Terraform will do, such as creating, updating, or deleting resources, without actually making any changes to the infrastructure.
 This allows you to review and confirm the intended modifications before applying them.
 You run it by typing `terraform plan`

-- **Terraform Apply** is a Terraform command used to execute the changes specified in your Terraform configuration.
+- **Terraform Apply** is used to execute the changes specified in your Terraform configuration.
 It creates, updates, or deletes resources as needed to align your infrastructure with the desired state defined in your code.
 It's the command you use to make actual changes to your infrastructure based on your Terraform configuration.
 You run it by typing `terraform apply`.
 This will run a plan and pass the changeset to be execute by terraform.
 Apply should prompt yes or no.
 If we want to automatically approve an apply we can provide the auto approve flag eg. `terraform apply --auto-approve`

+- **Terraform Destroy** is used to tear down and remove the resources defined in your Terraform configuration.
+You run it by typing `terraform destroy`.
+Just like `apply`, `destroy` should prompt yes or no but we can provide the auto approve flag to automatically destroy without the confirmation prompt eg. `terraform destroy --auto-approve`

 #### Basic Terraform Files